jtj02/sudoku_solver/README.md

 The manual entry has not been tested nearly as much as providing a filename argument so you may stumble up against a bug

+## Puzzle File Format

+Has to be 9 lines with 9 characters per line.
+No trialing newline at the end.

 ## Prerequistes

 Just needs Python3 no external modules required.